davidrmiller/neural2d/README.md

 In this demo, we train the neural net to recognize digits.
 The input data, or "training set", consists of a few thousand images of numeric digits.
-The first 50 look like this:
+The first 50 look like these:

 ![console-window](https://raw.github.com/davidrmiller/neural2d/master/images/digits-illus.png)